ParadigmFoundation/zaidan-dealer-specification/README.md

 Submit a previously-fetched quote for settlement.
 Can be thought of as a "request-to-fill" by a trader.

-This method MUST support executing the signed fill transaction from the client, according to [ZEIP-18.](https://github.com/0xProject/ZEIPs/issues/18)
+This method MUST support executing the signed 0x fill transaction from the client, according to [ZEIP-18.](https://github.com/0xProject/ZEIPs/issues/18)

 Implementations MAY use the `validityParameters` from previously-submitted quotes to reject fills based on external parameters.

-The order or fill transaction data SHOULD be stored by implementations and associated with the quote ID so clients need not submit the raw fill transaction or the transaction hash.
+The order or 0x fill transaction data SHOULD be stored by implementations and associated with the quote ID so clients need not submit the raw 0x fill transaction or its hash.

 Dealer implementations MAY assume the signer address is equal to the originally-provided `takerAddress` if not provided in the request-to-fill.